Djaahny/DMI_gribcatcher/README.md

 ## Running
 Download GeoJSON data and convert to GRIB2.

 options:
-  -h, --help         show this help message and exit --api-key API_KEY  API key for accessing the weather data.
+    --help         show this help message and exit
+    --api-key API_KEY  API key for accessing the weather data.
     --bbox BBOX        Bounding box of area to download - default is: 9.29,54.54,13.04,56.19(inner inner dansih waters).